lydiaYchen/DDL24Spring/README.md

+:warning:
+**The first lecture starts at 9 am, Feb 19, 2024  .**
-:warning: **I am still developing the course content.
+**I am still developing the course content.
 The content will be only be finalized by the end of the first week of the semester.**

 <!-- vscode-markdown-toc -->
 * 1. [Important links](#Importantlinks)